Trial of Anders Behring Breivik: Day 25 (25 May)

 When Adrian Pracon testified about his meeting with Breivik at Utøya, he looked steadfastly at the defendant, even when answering questions from the prosecutor.
 Breivik was visibly uncomfortable and only looked back at the witness in brief glimpses.
 "Breivik made an error when he decided to spare me, seen from his perspective.
 Now I really understand how fragile our society is," Pracon testified.
 "I see how much it is worth and the importance of politics.
 I will continue with politics, and the Labour Party remains closer to my heart."
 Pracon was the only witness who looked at the defendant in this way.
 He was first shot in the shoulder, then the attacker decided not to kill him.
 Breivik has testified earlier about why he decided not to kill Pracon.

 Day 36 (5 June)

 Defence lawyers for Breivik, trying to portray him as not insane, invited right-wing extremists to testify at the trial.
 Among the witnesses were Tore Tvedt, founder of the group Vigrid, and Arne Tumyr of the organisation Stop Islamisation of Norway (SIAN).
 They argued that there are people who share Breivik's political views, yet are not insane.
 Many of the extremists called echoed Breivik's political views; one said that "Islam is an evil political ideology disguised as a religion."
-However, they distanced themselves from Breivik's alleged violent actions.
+However, they distanced themselves from Breivik's violent actions.